lyngon/redgrease/docs/source/quickstart.rst

 This is the the `'Delete by Key Prefix' example from the official RedisGears documentation <https://oss.redislabs.com/redisgears/master/examples.html#delete-by-key-prefix>`_.

 .. literalinclude:: ../../tests/gear_scripts/redislabs_example_deletebykeyprefix.py
-    :caption: Vanlilla - Delete by Key Prefix
+    :caption: Vanilla - Delete by Key Prefix

 RedGrease Version
 .................

-This is an example of how the same Gear function could be rewritten using RedgGrease.
+This is an example of how the same Gear function could be rewritten using RedGrease.

 .. literalinclude:: ../../tests/gear_scripts/redislabs_mod_example_deletebykeyprefix.py
     :caption: RedGrease - Delete by Key Prefix